 However, on an encouraging note, Peter Jones, chief economist of Master Builders Australia, expects the sheer value of residential work being built, which peaked at $8.39 billion in 2014/2015, to come down by around a third to around 20,000 dwellings within two years.

 Wilson expects the bulk of property investors to remain sidelined from WA’s property market until there are clearer signals that flat rental demand is picking up.
 With WA more of a hostage to global growth than other Australian capital cities, Wilson says the great unknown is when an economic upturn will start to reverse lower consumer confidence levels.

 But despite the severity of the mining downturn, he says Perth property has held up remarkably well.
 But with rents falling lower than house prices, he says investors are clearly waiting for vacancy rates to close so that yields can improve before re-entering the market.

 Clearly, it’s hard to pick how long Perth’s (property) oversupply tail will continue wagging.
-But Collins says the house prices overall could easily expand or contract within a range of plus or minus three per cent.
-Given the renewal and rezoning-factor that’s still playing out in some areas – like Coolbellup, St James, Kensington, East Victoria Park, Hamilton Hill, Spearwood, Kardinya and Willagee – he says key pockets like these are more likely to continue outperforming the broader market.
+But house prices overall could easily expand or contract within a range of plus or minus three per cent.
+Given the renewal and rezoning-factor that’s still playing out in some areas – like Coolbellup, St James, Kensington, East Victoria Park, Hamilton Hill, Spearwood, Kardinya and Willagee – key pockets like these are more likely to continue outperforming the broader market.